 - The Syntax of Java is very simple and very close to the syntax of C and C++ .
-It's very easy to learn, read, maintain and understand its code.
+Learning, reading, maintaining, and understanding its code is very easy.

-- Java is an Object-oriented programming language that allows us to enhance, flex and reuse the code.
+- Java is an Object-oriented programming language that allows us to enhance, flex and reuse code.